zhufuyi/sponge_doc/en/web-development-mysql.md

 <br>

 It's clear that adding custom API interfaces is more complex than adding standardized CRUD API interfaces (which are automatically generated).
 All related code for custom API interfaces must be manually written.
-Therefore, the `⓵Web service created based on sql` (web service based on SQL) approach is suitable for scenarios where the majority of API interfaces are standardized CRUD, and only a few are custom.
-If your web project includes a significant number of custom API interfaces, it's advisable to use the `⓷Web service created based on protobuf` (web service based on [protobuf](https://en.wikipedia.org/wiki/Protocol_Buffers)) approach for web service development.
+Therefore, the `⓵Create web service based on sql` (web service based on SQL) approach is suitable for scenarios where the majority of API interfaces are standardized CRUD, and only a few are custom.
+If your web project includes a significant number of custom API interfaces, it's advisable to use the `⓷Create web service based on protobuf` (web service based on [protobuf](https://en.wikipedia.org/wiki/Protocol_Buffers)) approach for web service development.

 <br>